lichengzhang1/4-regular-plane-graphs-with-given-faces/README.md

 # Further...
-If there exist two triangle faces in a given graph that share a common vertex, return `False`; otherwise, return `True`.
+If there exist two triangle faces in a given plane graph that share a common vertex, return `False`; otherwise, return `True`.

 ```
 Findcomm[g_] :=